energyandcleanair/cron_jobs/README.md

 # cron_jobs
-List of config files that can be used in cron or Google Scheduler tasks
+List of config files that can be used in cron or Google Scheduler tasks.